conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 remotes by specifying the operating system, architecture, compiled binary options, or even complex version range filters, all without resorting to command line syntax.
-* **Simplified Dependency Definition**: Leveraging the power of natural language processing through MCP, developers can define their required C/C++ dependencies without needing to memorize specific Conan syntax or complex `conanfile.txt/.py` structures.
+* **Simplified Dependency Definition**: Leveraging the power of natural language processing through MCP, developers can define their required C/C++ dependencies without needing to memorize specific Conan syntax for creating recipe files.
 For instance, a simple request like "I need the latest version of Boost for my project, compiled with C++17 support" is translated by the AI agent into the necessary Conan commands and configuration.
 * **Proactive Auditing and Security**: The AI agent can proactively audit dependencies as they are installed, automatically checking for known vulnerabilities (CVEs) and verifying license compliance against project policies, giving immediate